 How, then, do we make sense out of this changing situation?
 Several factors have to be considered, including traditional societal sex roles and their supporting stereotypes.
 These sex roles have had a strong impact upon the ideologies and practices of those who attempt to control crime.

-The traditional activites for women in our society have revolved around the wife-mother and sex-object roles.
+The traditional activities for women in our society have revolved around the wife-mother and sex object roles.

-In the past, female involvement in crime has been seen as an outgrowth of these roles.
+In the, female involvement in crime has been seen as an outgrowth of these roles.

 A woman might have been a shoplifter, child abuser, or prostitute and was probably motivated by her relationships with men, emotional instabilities, or sexual maladjustments.
 It was assumed that such traditional roles provided both the framework as well as the restraining factors for female participation in criminal activities.

 It is within this cultural background that citizens and criminal justice personnel responded to female criminals.
 Witnesses and victims of female crime were hesitant to take action against women since they felt women needed society's protection and probably were not particularly dangerous anyhow.